General

 A shipping confirmation will be sent to your email when your order ships.
 This email includes either a FedEx or USPS tracking number.

-If you placed your order through an account on our website, you can find tracking information under “My Account” > “Past Orders / Shippments”.
+You can also follow your order through your account on our website, you can find tracking information under “My Account” > “Past Orders / Shipments”.

 Orders sent via FedEx can be tracked with the tracking number provided in your shipping confirmation email here- FedEx Tracking